FASTopoWM: Fast-Slow Lane Segment Topology Reasoning with Latent World Models: Experiments

 \subsection{Ablation Studies}

 The ablation studies are mainly conducted on SubsetA.

-\textbf{Ablation Study on Modules.} As shown in Tab.
-3, by integrating the fast-slow system with world models, the model achieves substantial performance improvements, surpassing the baseline by 3.4\% and 4.3\% mAP in temporal and single-frame detection, respectively.
+\textbf{Ablation Study on Modules.} As shown in Tab. \ref{tab:Ablation_modules}, by integrating the fast-slow system with world models, the model achieves substantial performance improvements, surpassing the baseline by 3.4\% and 4.3\% mAP in temporal and single-frame detection, respectively.

 \textbf{Ablation Study on Training Methods.} As shown in Tab. \ref{tab:Ablation_training}, the baseline method shows a significant drop in single-frame detection performance.
-PrevPredMap \cite{peng2025prevpredmap} addresses this issue by randomly alternating between single-frame and temporal training modes.
+PrevPredMap \citep{peng2025prevpredmap} addresses this issue by randomly alternating between single-frame and temporal training modes.
 However, this alternating training reduces the effectiveness of temporal feature learning.
 In contrast, our fast-slow system enables parallel training of both modes, achieving improvements of 2.1\% mAP and 1.1\% TOP$_{lsls}$ in temporal detection.

-\textbf{Ablation Study on World Models.} As shown in Tab. \ref{tab:Ablation_wmno}, model performance is relatively insensitive to the number of query world model layers.
-While deeper models offer slight gains, they reduce inference efficiency.
-We use two layers as a trade-off.
-Tab. \ref{tab:Ablation_action} examines the impact of different action conditions.
+\textbf{Ablation Study on World Models.} Tab. \ref{tab:wm_condition} examines the impact of different action conditions.
 Without action conditioning, the world model can still predict future states, but localization accuracy degrades.
 Inspired by end-to-end driving methods, we also condition on future trajectories, which provide future positions and could reduce reliance on pose estimation.
 However, this leads to clear performance drops, likely due to limited trajectory regression accuracy and the model’s lack of agent-awareness and dynamics inputs (e.g., speed, steering).
 Conditioning on relative ego pose yields the best results.
-Finally, Tab. \ref{tab:Ablation_wmtype} compares network architectures: linear layers and MLPs fail to capture temporal dependencies, while stacked transformers achieve the best performance.
+Tab. \ref{tab:wm_type} compares network architectures: linear layers and MLPs fail to capture temporal dependencies, while stacked transformers achieve the best performance.
+As shown in Tab. \ref{tab:wm_number}, we fix the number of transformer layers in one world model while varying it in the other.
+The model performance is relatively insensitive to the number of query world model layers.
+While deeper models offer slight gains, they reduce inference efficiency.
+We use two layers as a trade-off.